Creepy North Korea: The Hidden 5th Floor

 I did a little bit of research on that particular poster, and apparently the white haired figure has been used in other locations as well, and the revenge that the poster wants is apparently for a bombing by Americans of innocent men, women and children of North Korea.
 I’m not sure what bombing they are talking about, or whether it is a specific attack or just atrocities by American in general, or even if what they are talking about is true or not.
 But clearly, the poster is informing the viewer that America is evil, not to be trusted, and that a “hundred, thousand times” revenge against Americans is not only justified, but necessary.

 As to what the fifth floor might really mean, I read the updated entry and “secret hiding spot” sounds like a good guess.
-I’m pretty sure without even having been there that it is a “communications” floor aka where they listen to your phone conversations and walls, etc. In all honesty, I’m not suprised that there are propaganda posters on the fifth floor, because if it’s where people “employed” by the North Korean government are working, then it only makes sense that they would be given reminders of what they are working for.
-What I am a little bit surpised about is how easy it was to get in and see things and how obvious it was.
-Secrecy in North Korea seems to mean more “don’t talk about it, pretend its not there” than actually trying to hide it.
-The idea seems to be more that the government doesn’t care if people know, as long as they are too scared to say anything.
-If I was running a dictatorship based on lies and fear, I would probably build narrow hallways and offices between the outer walls and the rooms, rather than devote an entire floor to it.
+I’m pretty sure without even having been there that it is a “communications” floor aka where they listen to your phone conversations and walls, etc. In all honesty, I’m not surprised that there are propaganda posters on the fifth floor, because if it’s where people “employed” by the North Korean government are working, then it only makes sense that they would be given reminders of what they are working for.
+What I am a little bit surprised about is how easy it was to get in and see things and how obvious it was.

-This was also our way at getting back at them for assigning two spies in our group (they were posing as 2 out of 4 of our guides), who were so bad their jobs that they inadvertently admitted their identities when they got drunk with us on our last night together.
-It was also made obvious when they kept asking the Americans very misplaced and inappropriately pointed questions during the whole trip.
-We figured we had gotten back at them when my friend and I beat both of them at a game of pool (as they challenged us first: “Us Koreans vs. the world!”), but this is much much better.
+I guess this was a subconscious response for assigning two spies in our group during our trip (they were posing as 2 out of 4 of our guides), who inadvertently admitted their identities when we watched them get drunk on our last night together.
+It was also made obvious when they kept asking the Americans very misplaced and inappropriately pointed questions during the whole trip (“Michael Jackson died of AIDS didn’t he?
+Is everything in America burning to the ground like in the TV Show COPS?”).

 Thanks for the memories, Pyongyang: